 Dan leads the complex injury costs team based in Southampton and deals with all aspects of costs practice.
 He has a vast amount of experience in dealing with large and complex costs matters from drafting costs budgets and bills of costs as well as opposing costs budgets and bills.

-He is able to draw upon his experience as both a claimant and defendant personal injury lawyer in fully understanding the costs incurred or to be incurred in a case when dealing with bills, budgets or forecasting costs in complex cases.
-Dan is a Fellow of the Chartered Institute of Legal Executives.
+From his experience acting as both a claimant and defendant personal injury lawyer he is able to fully understand the costs incurred or to be incurred in a case when dealing with bills, budgets or forecasting costs in complex cases as well as providing tactical assistance in large loss matters.

 Latest Insights by Dan Oldroyd

-Client Alerts 07/09/2018
+Client Alerts 07/10/2021

-Client Alerts 25/07/2018
+Client Alerts 05/05/2020

 The latest Civil Procedure Rules (CPR) Committee meeting minutes for March 2020 contain proposals for material changes to cost management.
 Amended Rules and linked Practice Direction (along with a new Precedent form) are awaiting approval which will entail legislative approval by Statutory Instrument.
 With the Covid-19 crisis, it is unclear when the new provisions will come into force but tentatively this could happen by October 2020.